sdurgi/tonepilot/README.md

 ## Model Downloads

-TonePilot uses a custom-trained BERT classifier for tone mapping.
-The model file is automatically included when you install via PyPI, but you can also download it separately:
+TonePilot uses a custom-trained BERT classifier for tone mapping. **The model is automatically downloaded on first use** - no manual installation required!

 ### BERT Tone Classifier